LukeGrahamLandry/franca/devlog.md

+## (Jul 7)

+- terminal.fr: basic argument quoting

+## (Jul 6)

 - rearanging expand_blit() so you have ldr,ldr,str,str instead of ldr,str,ldr,str and then
   having emit notice pairs and use ldp/stp saves space: 1018716 -> 953880 (64k, 6%)
+- write syscall wrapper with AsmFunction instead of using the backend's special O.syscall.
+  (required for my cross-incremental plans).
+  - dealing with clone syscall is a bit more painful. before i relied on the wrapper being inlined but AsmFunction can't be so for amd64 where return address is on the stack, it has to pop it early and tail call back instead of ret. ended up using a float register because spilling anything to the stack has the same problem that it won't be there in the child thread. which seems like i must be over complicating it. maybe the sane thing is to have the parent layout the new stack such that the new callee is the first thing you'd pop off? you do have enough callee saved registers to make it work without that, but if i want to keep doing that i kinda have to write that whole codepath in assembly so it's not relying on the backend making lucky spilling decisions.
+- give riscv O.asm and do tests/exe/sys.fr without syscall instruction
+- fix riscv auipc+add encoding. both immediates are signed which makes it confusing
+- it's less code to just pass args to syscall wrapper in registers.
+- now that i think about it, xor is a dumb way to merge hashes. it's very possible to have the same file content twice.

 ## (Jul 5)